Woman who made 'sovereign' remark, refused to wear mask gets jail and fine

 "Pam felt frightened and terrified," he said.
 He added that she thought wearing a mask would hinder her ability to breathe normally or comfortably.

-He said the police investigations as well as her remand at IMH amounted to a traumatic experience for her and has left an indelible impression on her.
+He said the police investigations as well as her remand at IMH amounted to a traumatic experience for her and have left an indelible impression on her.

 Commentary: We declare a goal of ending mental health stigma yet viciously mock the woman at Shunfu Market